-Regarding the available spaces, there are 20 spots reserved for non-EU students, of which 3 spaces are reserved for Chinese students, living in China, studying under the Marco Polo Project.
+Quota reserved to non-EU students residing outside Italy: 20 seats, of which 3 are reserved for Chinese students living in China, under the Marco Polo Project.

 To access the course, a previous suitable background is required.
-Each curriculum needs a specific knowledge, which the student should have before enrolling the university, in order to attend the course successfully.
-It is possible to verify this knowledge before enrolling.
+Each programme requires specific knowledge, which the student should have before enrolling the university in order to attend the course successfully.
+This knowledge may be verified before enrolling.